aeternity/protocol/contracts/contract_state_tree.md

 The calls state tree contains all calls done in the block and their return values.
-The calls state tree is pruned in each block so that the lates block only contains the calls in that block.
+The calls state tree is pruned in each block so that the latest block only contains the calls in that block.

 See [Call Serialization](../serializations.md#contract-call) for the serialization specification.